nats-io/nats-site/content/blog/building-scalable-microservices-with-nats.md

 If you need to learn more on this topic and understand how to design and implement microservices-based enterprise platforms, you can read the book on the subject from the following links.
 It provides practical examples of how to design and implement a microservices-based platform with NATS.

 [Designing Microservices Platforms with NATS](https://packt.link/cQhe8)

+## About the Author
+Chanaka Fernando is an Associate Director at WSO2 who contributes to open source technology as a committer and an evangelist